robinsr/robinsr.github.io/_posts/2016-05-07-vanilla-es6-spa-1.md

 });
 {% endhighlight %}

 Gulp breaks down your automation into a series of tasks that are strung together using streams.
 Our tasks are a) transform the source into es5 using babelify and the es2015 preset for babelify, b) concat the files into a bundle, c) write the bundle to `build/bundle.js`.
-Because browserifty returns a readable stream and not a vinyl stream, which gulp works with, there is an extra step using `vinyl-source-stream` to do the conversion (NOTE: gulp 4 will take care of this without the extra step).
+Because browserify returns a readable stream and not a vinyl stream, which gulp works with, there is an extra step using `vinyl-source-stream` to do the conversion (NOTE: gulp 4 will take care of this without the extra step).

 We can do a few more things in our gulpfile to make work a little easier.
 First we'll define a default task that runs both our previously defined tasks.
 Then we'll define a watch task that will run when a file changes.